How to Optimize Imaging with Nikon Elements Software, Part 1

 May 28, 2020

 Optimizing your microscopy imaging with Nikon Elements software will streamline your workflow.
 In this webinar, the first part of a three-part series, Technical Sales Representative James Bristol presents an overview of this exciting software platform.
 Part 1, here, covers the basics.
+Watch Part 2 and Part 3 on demand, also.

 Charles Zona (CZ): Good afternoon, and welcome to another McCrone Group webinar.
 My name is Charles Zona, and today, our presenter is Jim Bristol, of McCrone Microscopes & Accessories.
 Jim is going to talk to us today about How to Optimize Your Imaging with Nikon Elements Software, and this is a three-part tutorial.
 This is the first installment in the three-part series, with Part 2 and Part 3 to be presented in the coming weeks.